 Research and development costs are charged to operations as incurred.
 Software development costs for software to be sold or otherwise marketed incurred prior to the establishment of technological feasibility are included in research and development and are expensed as incurred.
 The Company defines establishment of technological feasibility as the completion of a working model.
 Software development costs incurred subsequent to the establishment of technological feasibility through the period of general market availability of the product are capitalized, if material.
 To date, all software development costs for software to be sold or otherwise marketed have been expensed as incurred.
-In accordance with American Institute of Certified Public Accountants Statement of Position (SOP) No. 98-1, "Accounting for the Costs of Computer Software Developed or Obtained for Internal Use," the Company capitalizes purchase and implementation costs of internal use software.
-In accordance with SOP No. 98-1, during fiscal 2009, 2008 and 2007, the Company capitalized \$0, \$0 and \$81,000, respectively.
+In accordance with ASC 350-40 (formerly American Institute of Certified Public Accountants Statement of Position (SOP) No. 98-1, "Accounting for the Costs of Computer Software Developed or Obtained for Internal Use"), the Company capitalizes purchase and implementation costs of internal use software.
+In accordance with ASC 350-40, during fiscal 2010, 2009 and 2008, the Company capitalized \$0, \$0, and \$0, respectively.